App screenshots are one of the most important assets for app marketplaces like the Google Play Store.

 At most 8

 While following Google’s technical specifications is important, it is also critical to create screenshots that appeal to users on an emotional level and convince them to install your app.
-Here are some best practices for designing captivating screenshots:

 1. Show key features: Highlight 2-3 of your most important and unique features in each screenshot.
 Zoom or call out important elements to clearly demonstrate how those features work.